DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Application

 \subsection{Image Data Example}

 To demonstrate use of the tool, we explore the MNIST data set in detail.
-Again, the $784 \times 784$-pixel images were flattened and 1,500 samples were randomly sampled.
+The $(28 \times 28)$-pixel images were flattened and 1,500 samples were randomly sampled.
 A PCA pre-processing step was applied prior to applying UMAP \citep{UMAP} to construct a two-dimensional embedding.
-To replicate a real use case, we study a k-means clustering instead of the true class labels (Figure 3).
+To replicate a real use case, we study a k-means clustering, calculated on the high-dimensional data, instead of the true class labels (Figure \ref{MNIST kmeans}).
 The reader may follow along using the \texttt{run\_example(example="MNIST", cluster="kmeans")} function in our \textit{DRtools} package.

 At first glance, there are three major instances of disagreement between the UMAP embedding and the k-means clustering.
 Classes 1 and 2 seem to form one cluster together, class 4 is split into two separate clusters, and class 9 is merged with points from other clusters.